-AssetMark is a leading provider of extensive wealth management and technology solutions that power independent financial advisers and their clients.
-Our platform enables advisers to outsource high-cost and specialty services that would otherwise require significant investments of time and money-helping to level the playing field for independent financial advisers of all sizes.
+AssetMark is a leading provider of extensive wealth management and technology solutions that power financial advisers and their clients.
+Our platform drives transformational value across all aspects of the adviser's business.
+Through innovative digital tools, deep expertise, and hands-on service, our platform enables advisers to outsource services and capabilities that would otherwise require significant investments of time and money.
+Our purpose-built solutions support each adviser's unique goals, including growing their business, increasing client engagement and driving scale and efficiency.
 We provide an end-to-end experience, spanning nearly all elements of an adviser's engagement with his or her client-from initial conversations to ongoing financial planning discussions, including performance reporting and billing.
 In addition, our platform provides tools and capabilities for advisers to better manage their day-to-day business activities, giving them more time for meaningful conversations with investors.

-We believe that independent financial advisers who have a deep understanding of their communities and put the needs of investors first provide the best path for investors to achieve their long-term financial goals.
-We empower these adviser-entrepreneurs to start, run and grow independent advisory businesses.
+We believe that financial advisers who have a deep understanding of their communities and put the needs of investors first provide the best path for investors to achieve their long-term financial goals.
+When an adviser chooses to work with AssetMark, we recognize that their success is paramount, and it is our role to support their goals.
+We serve as an extension of an adviser's team, and we are equally committed to the best interest of their clients and the success of their business.

 The compelling value of our tools for advisers and their clients has facilitated our rapid growth.
-From December 31, 2015 to December 31, 2020, our platform assets(1) grew from \$29 billion to \$75 billion, representing a compounded annual growth rate of 21%, and more recently grew 66% from December 31, 2018 to December 31, 2020.
-Further, our investors value the services they receive from advisers as evidenced by the growth in our net flows(2) from \$2.6 billion in 2015 to \$5.5 billion in 2020, representing 10% and 9% of beginning platform assets, respectively.
-As of December 31, 2020, our platform served over 186,000 investor Households (as defined in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operating Metrics") through our approximately 8,400 adviser relationships.
+From December 31, 2018 to December 31, 2021, our platform assets(1) grew from \$44.9 billion to \$93.5 billion, representing a compounded annual growth rate of 27.7%.
+Over the last year, platform assets grew 25.5% from December 31, 2020 to December 31, 2021.
+Further, our investors value the services they receive from advisers as evidenced by the growth in our net flows(2) from \$5.9 billion in 2018 to \$9.9 billion in 2021, representing 14.0% and 13.3% of beginning platform assets, respectively.
+As of December 31, 2021, excluding Voyant, our platform served over 209,000 investor Households (as defined in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operating Metrics") through our approximately 8,600 adviser relationships.